 All of life is an experiment.
 The more experiments you make, the better.
 Ralph Waldo Emerson

 Once we have determined your 1-3 action areas, we engage together in three concrete ways: We Teach, Model and Enable you to think differently and act differently to achieve the results you’re looking for.
-Through Teaching, you learn new frameworks and skills (from negotiation and feedback to organizational change).
+Through Teaching, you learn new frameworks and skills (from negotiation to feedback to organizational change).
 Through Modeling, you observe and experience the behaviors and results you’d like to achieve.
-We role-play your toughest conversations so that you can experiment in the real world with greater confidence and ease.
+We role-play your toughest conversations so you can experiment in the real world with greater confidence and ease.
 Through Enabling, you conduct mini-experiments in safe environments.
 As our time together progresses, your experiments become bigger and have more at stake.
 But by then you’ve built up a reserve of experience, so you are set up for success.